2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 Twenty-two people were chosen randomly but two with extraordinary EMF circumstances were excluded from participating because they either had Solar Panels on the home or were living within a block of a cell tower or XL powerlines.

 After remediation subjects were asked if they had experienced or noticed anything different.
-They were asked this between the first and seventh day of installation.
+They were asked this one or more times between the first and seventh day of installation.
 No suggestions were made as to what they might feel differently before versus after using the products.
 It was an open-ended question with no multiple choice given.
-This design would suppress not enhance the number of sleep related testimonials yet still there were significant results.
+This produced significant results.
+We asked for emails or texts to record the information.

 Discussion & Conclusions:

-55% of the subjects reported better sleep and 45% of those subjects also reported feeling more energy.
-This was by far the most common testimonial.
-Some of those reporting better sleep reported having a sleep issue before installation, but many did not report having any sleep issues prior to installation.
-It stands to reason that many people’s sleep is being affected by EMFs but they have not recognized this fact yet.
+55% of the subjects reported more restful sleep and 45% of those subjects also reported feeling more energy.
+This was by far the most common testimonial received by this group.
+Some of those reporting restful sleep reported having an issue in this area prior to installation, but many did not report noticing any issues prior to installation.

-Other less common observed effects were a feeling of calmness plus better memory and mental clarity.
+Other less common observed effects were a feeling of calmness plus better concentration and clarity.

 References: